Faculty / Staff

 Dance and Theatre Faculty

-Theatre - acting, musical theatre
+Theatre - acting, musical theatre, theatre arts

 Corey is reaching his 10th year in the world of performing arts!
 He started out as a student in The Complex’s first original theatre company, and made his way through each discipline of the studio.
 After graduating he studied with professional acting and dance teachers, and independently studied scenic art.
 Corey has won a Kennedy Center American College Theatre award for his scenic work at Western Connecticut State University.
 During the pandemic Corey worked with us at the studio as an interdisciplinary arts intern.
 Corey now works as the assistant to our studio manager, and teaches ballet, tap, hip-hop, acting, musical theatre, and visual arts!
 When Mr. Corey isn’t seen in the studio, he will be found performing all over!
 He is also a singer and tap dancer for The Catnip Junkies, a NOLA jazz group that performs in the tri-state area.
 He has been blessed to perform on stages of all kinds, and is able to apply firsthand what he teaches his students here at the studio!

-Music - guitar, piano, ukulele
+Music - voice, piano, ukulele, guitar